 Vitamin B complex – I take this and tolerate it well.

-Vitamin B12 – This is a high dose vitamin B12.
+Vitamin B12 – This is a high dose of vitamin B12.
 Check with your doctor to find the dose, but I suspect you’d only need a drop.
-Dad’s taken this before and it’s fine, I haven’t, my B12 levels are high anyways.
+Dad’s taken this before and it’s fine, I haven’t, my B12 levels are high anyway.

 Vitamin C – it’s possible that high doses of vitamin C are really good for people.
 Dad thinks they might help during the reactions, I haven’t tried high doses yet.